dustyweisner/ECE281_CE3/README.md

 Moore and Meely Elevator Controller

-The testbench results for the Mealy and Moore Machine were...(FILL IN).
+The testbench results for the Mealy and Moore Machine were...(FILL IN) (Explain how confirmed functionality of designs).
 These were the Mealy and Moore Machines' simulation results:

 __*Moore Machine*__